Ingeltje/Ingeltje.github.io/_posts/2016-2-23-Hello-World.md

 ## Subtitle

-I feel really blessed to have the opportunity to be part of [Biohack Academy 2019](https://waag.org/en/article/sixth-ibiohack-academy-planned-2019).
-In this blog I will document what I learn and discover during the next ten weeks as a newbie biohacker in this beautiful building in Amsterdam:
+I feel really blessed to have the opportunity to be part of [Biohack Academy 2019](https://waag.org/en/article/sixth-ibiohack-academy-planned-2019). in this beautiful building in Amsterdam: